arbaazsharif/revops-portfolio/project-6-apollo-api-dead-deal-revival/README.md

 ## Why the API calls are the point

 This isn't a scoring spreadsheet with static inputs.
 Steps 3 and 5 are live, authenticated calls to two different third-party APIs, each returning real data that directly shapes the output: Apollo's response changes the score, and the score changes what Claude is told to write.
-Every email in `generated_emails.md` was generated from that specific company's actual enriched data — nothing here is hand-written or templated.
+Every email in `generated_emails.md` was generated from that specific company's actual enriched data, nothing here is hand-written or templated.

 ## Results from this run